Is America Currently at War with Palestine? (2023)

 America and the War on Terror

 When we look at American wars more generally, we have to look at the War on Terror and the potential for ongoing conflict.
-This term was popular in the years of President Bush, following the 9/11 attacks and subsequent invasions of Iraq and Afghanistan.

 The war in Afghanistan is now considered over, thanks to President Biden withdrawing troops from the region.
 However, there is an ongoing need to protect nations from terror and handle Islamic State extremism.